sciphi-123/ip/docs/README.md

 ```

 ### Part B: Removing Tasks
+Phi allows us to remove tasks which might no longer
+be relevant to our lives.

 ### 4. Delete a task
 ***
 To delete a task of any type, use the ```delete``` command followed by the task number.